sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 Function.prototype.__proto__ // -> Object.prototype {hasOwnProperty: f}
 ```

 We know that if a property is not directly on the object, the engine will look for this property on the linked object (if exists) via the `__proto__` property.
 But what happens if the property we are looking for is not there as well?
-Well as we previously learned, **all** objects has a `__proto__` property, so the engine will check the next linked object via the `__proto__` property, and if the property we are looking for is not there? well i think you get it, the engine will keep going up the chain via the `__proto__` property until it hits a dead end, i.e a null reference, which is basically the `Object.prototype.__proto__`.
+Well as we previously learned, **all** objects have a `__proto__` property, so the engine will check the next linked object via the `__proto__` property, and if the property we are looking for is not there? well i think you get it, the engine will keep going up the chain via the `__proto__` property until it hits a dead end, i.e a null reference, which is basically the `Object.prototype.__proto__`.

 So if we step through the code example: